 name is Alexis Kostuk and I am a goldsmith currently working as the Manager in the co-operative jewellery studio called Jewel Envy in Toronto, Canada.
-From this space I design and make limited edition jewellery collections for my personal business Glaciale Goldsmith as well as custom
+From this space I design and make limited edition jewellery for my personal business glaciale goldsmith as well as custom pieces for

 I attended the Ontario College of Art and Design starting off in Drawing and Painting until I started experimenting in jewellery making classes.
 During summers off from school my parents